usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-to-appliance.rst

 You can now generate a machine image and share it, as you would any other appliance template.

 More importantly you can now change the contents of the original scanned system.
-If you go to the ``VM Builder`` tab, the new appliance template will be listed in the ``imported templates`` section.
+If you go to the ``Apps`` tab, the new appliance template will be listed in the ``imported templates`` section.
 Double-click on it to view the details or modify it.

 .. _migration-scan-appliance-config-console: